exize1/AdoptDog/README.md

   * mongoose

 ## What's next:
-- [ ] Add Phone number as an alternative option to login.
+- [ ] Add the News and Contact sections/pages.
-- [ ] Add 'change password' and 'Delist all my auctions' options in the setting section.
+- [ ] Add Responsiveness.
-- [ ] Replace the Credit Card option with Paypal or/and Tranzila instead of saving the user's card details in the DB.
+- [ ] Save the user's contact details in the DB
-- [ ] Improve the list of 'Most popular' (on the home page) so it will show the most popular at different times (24 hours, 7 days, 30 days).
-- [ ] Link the search output to the product page.
-- [ ] Show in the auction page, only the Active products
+- [ ] Admin dashboard